Tom Clancy's Rainbow Six: Vegas 2: Single-player

 Rainbow Six: Vegas 2 includes a single-player campaign/storyline mode as well as a variation of the Terrorist Hunt mode included in previous games, which involves repeated encounters with enemy AI terrorists in a non-linear map.

 Terrorist Hunt mode may be played in alone or with a pair of computer-controlled allies that may be issued environment-based contextual commands.
 Both the campaign and Terrorist Hunt game modes support cooperative multiplayer which can have up to three players.
 Present in all game modes is a multi-dimensional advancement system.

 The game enters a third-person perspective when the player takes cover behind a wall or piece of the environment.
 While in third-person mode, the player can shoot enemies blindly or aim using the reticle, without the ability to look directly into their weapons aiming sights, unless a scope is attached.

 Multiplayer

 The multiplayer in Vegas 2 has been expanded to include more than 10 new close-quarters maps, two new adversarial modes, a newer and different rewards system, and according to Ubisoft, improved online matchmaking.
 Another feature for multiplayer is that using an Xbox Live Vision camera or a PlayStation Eye, the player could take a picture of their face and make themselves the playable character.
 A camera can be used in the PC version to create a playable character.
 Ubisoft released downloadable content for Vegas 2, a fan pack that includes three maps from the Rainbow Six Vegas and new XP ranks.
+The servers for Rainbow Six: Vegas 2 were later discontinued in 2021.